-Store the leftovers in an airtight container in the refrigerator for up to 5 days.
-When ready to use, bring to room temperature and mix well.
+Store the keto cream cheese frosting in an airtight container in the refrigerator for up to 5 days.
+When ready to use, bring to room temperature and mix well with an electric mixer.
 Since it contains only natural ingredients and we don’t add any preservatives, it can’t be stored for longer than that.

 My Favorite Keto Cream Cheese Frosting – Just 1g Carbs